Logo

-Trina Robbins was an early participant in the underground comix movement, and one of the first female artists in that movement.
+Trina Robbins was an early participant in the underground comix movement, and one of the first women in the movement.

 2.